Founded in the wake of tragedy, Giffords has turned outrage into action, researching and enacting lifesaving solutions to gun violence.

-On January 8, 2011, Gabby was shot while meeting with constituents in her hometown of Tucson, Arizona.
-The shooter killed six people and wounded 13 others.
-Despite her critical injuries, Gabby embarked on a courageous rehabilitation journey.
+On January 8, 2011, Congresswoman Gabrielle Giffords was shot while meeting with constituents in her hometown of Tucson, Arizona.
+The shooter killed six people and wounded 13 others, including Gabby.
+Despite her life-threatening injuries, Gabby embarked on a courageous rehabilitation journey, inspiring the nation.

-In 2016, Americans for Responsible Solutions joined forces with the Law Center to Prevent Gun Violence to expand its mission, increase its impact, and launch the organization today known as Giffords pairs the unmatched legal acumen of the country’s foremost experts on gun laws with the political know-how of a dedicated issue advocacy group, creating an unstoppable force for change.
+In 2016, Americans for Responsible Solutions joined forces with the Law Center to Prevent Gun Violence to expand its mission and increase its impact.
+The organization today known as Giffords pairs the unmatched legal acumen of the country’s foremost experts on gun laws with the political know-how of a dedicated issue advocacy group, creating an unstoppable force for change.